diffplug/spotless-cli/README.md

                   Remove annotations from the list of type annotations to keep on the same line as the type.
   -V, --version   Print version information and exit.

+📄 The following file types are supported by this formatter step:
+Java
 ```

 <!---freshmark /usage_format_annotations -->